 - Counsellors are located in the Counselling Office on the main floor.
 For academic counselling, students are asked to see their alpha counsellor (by last name).
 Students are also free to see the counsellor of their own choice for personal counselling.
 Students are welcome to make appointments to see counsellors or to drop in to see counsellors before school, at break, during lunch, after school, or (with class teacher permission only) during class time.

 - Ms. Beata Duziak our Youth Worker is available in the Counselling Office on the main floor.
 Students are welcome to make appointments or to drop in to see Maarit before school, at break, during lunch, after school, or (with class teacher permission only) during class time.
-Programs such as POSSE and PA are supported by Maarit and our District Aboriginal Youth Worker, Ms. Lori Halcro.
+Programs such as POSSE and PA are supported by Maarit and our District Aboriginal Youth Worker.
 Students must make appointments to see Lori.
 She is available on Tuesdays at Fox.

 Career Resource Facilitator

 - Ms. Moorhouse, the Career Resource Facilitator is available in the Career Centre located in the Counselling area.
 She is at the school Tuesday and Thursday from 8am to 3:45 pm.
 She is available to assist students with career planning, post secondary education, personality assessments, job and volunteer opportunties, cover letters/resumes, and applying for scholarships.

 Students may only request schedule changes if there is an error in their schedule.
 Changes may be requested by seeing your alpha counsellor.
 All courses changes must be approved by the administration and completed by the end of the first week of classes each semester.
 No course may be dropped after Dec 2 / April 2 without being counted as a Withdraw / Fail on your record (some exceptions may apply with Admin approval).